Oliver-Leete/Configs/README.md

 nnoremap <expr> k v:count?(v:count>5?"m'".v:count:'').'k':'gk'
 ```

-It makes sense to me to have 'big' h and l do a bigger version of he h or
+It makes sense to me to have 'big' h and l do a bigger version of the h or
 l movement.
 So this mapping makes H and L go to the start and end of the
 line respectively.
 It's a little more than that though, they go to the first
 or last non-whitespace character.
 If the cursor is already on the first or